nzbgetcom/nzbget/linux/buildroot/build-info.md

 ## Manual setup

-Used buildroot version: `buildroot-2022.05.3` with `musl` downgraded to `1.1.24`
+Used buildroot version: `buildroot-2022.05.3` with `musl` downgraded to `1.1.24` due to defining time_t from 32 to 64 bits, which may cause compatibility issues.

-- Download Buildroot archive from http://buildroot.uclibc.org/download.html
+- Download Buildroot archive from https://buildroot.uclibc.org/download.html
 - Unpack the tarball into /build/buildroot/ directory
 - Rename the buildroot-directory according to the target architecture name
 - Run from renamed buildroot-directory `make menuconfig`